Pasta alla Norma is a Sicilian eggplant pasta dish with a creamy tomato sauce, tender eggplants, dried oregano, and fresh basil.

 3. Add the pasta

-While the sauce simmers, cook the pasta al dente in a large pot of salted boiling water, then reserve one cup of pasta cooking water before draining the pasta.
+While the sauce simmers, cook the pasta al dente in a large pot of salted boiling water.

-Add the pasta to the pan with the sauce, add one ladleful of reserved pasta water, turn the heat on again, and toss the pasta for about a minute until completely coated in the sauce.
-Add more pasta water if required.
+Add the pasta to the pan with the sauce, add 1/2 cup of reserved pasta water, turn the heat on again, and toss the pasta for about a minute until completely coated in the sauce.

-pasta alla norma in a pan
+eggplant pasta alla norma in a large skillet

 Serve with fresh basil and a drizzle of good-quality extra-virgin olive oil.